haproxy/haproxy/doc/lua-api/index.rst

     * **SERVER_UP**: when a server state goes from DOWN to UP
     * **SERVER_STATE**: when a server state changes
     * **SERVER_ADMIN**: when a server administrative state changes
+    * **SERVER_CHECK**: when a server's check status change is reported.
+      Be careful when subscribing to this type since many events might be generated.

    ..
 Note::
      Use **SERVER** in **event_types** to subscribe to all server events types